ShonP40/umbrel-apps/shonp40-home-assistant/README.md

     - 10.21.0.0/16
 ```

-The official Umbrel repo changes your `configuration.yaml` file location and can sometimes overwrite it between updates, which is why you'll need to set it manually here
+The official Umbrel repo changes your `configuration.yaml` file location and can sometimes overwrite it between updates/reboots, which is why you'll need to set it manually here